MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-12-27-purge-mfp-runtime-tables.md

   name: Smitha TV
 ---
 Mobile Foundation runtime supports relational databases such as IBM DB2, Oracle and MySQL.
 Database is required to store the data required for the running of Mobile Foundation applications.
-See [here](https://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.installconfig.doc/admin/r_internal_ibm_worklight_database_tables.html), for more information on the database tables used by Mobile Foundation server.
+See [Internal runtime databases](https://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.installconfig.doc/admin/r_internal_ibm_worklight_database_tables.html), for more information on the database tables used by Mobile Foundation server.

 Mobile Foundation runtime transactions like device registration, app registration, security checks, and OAuth flow update two tables, which are *MFP_PERSISTENT_DATA* and *MFP_TRANSIENT_DATA*.